Merkoba/Meltdown/README.md

 ---

-This provides the `meltdown` command.

-And if on `linux` you should have a `.desktop` entry to launch it.

----

 To install it with `Vulkan` support (GPU), you can do this:

 ```sh
 CMAKE_ARGS="-DGGML_VULKAN=on" pipx install git+https://github.com/Merkoba/Meltdown#egg=meltdown[llama]
 ```

+---

+Intalling with `pipx` provides the `meltdown` command.

+And if on `Linux`, you should now have a `.desktop` entry to launch it.

+You can uninstall it with `pipx uninstall meltdown`.

 ---